Medical Aid Membership is Essential for Gap Cover

 There is no regulation of specialists in South Africa.
 Fortunately, gap cover will cover you from those who charge patients as much as 500% over the scheme’s rate.
 Without gap cover, you’ll have to pay this sum, and you might be made bankrupt with these amounts, were it not for gap cover.

-To get a FREE medical gap cover quote, please complete and submit the form on this page
+To request your medical gap cover quote, please complete and submit the form on this page